 - Tighten the waist belt first; it should rest along your iliac crest.
 The top of your hips should align with the middle or top of the waist belt.
-A woman's pelvic girdle is where a majority of the weight load should be distributed, so having an accurate fit on the waist belt is very important.
+A woman's pelvic girdle is where a majority of the weight load should fall, so having an accurate fit on the waist belt is very important.

 - Once the waist belt is resting properly on your hips, tighten the shoulder straps.
 The shoulder straps will ideally follow the natural curve of your shoulder from top to bottom.

 - Next, tighten the load lifter straps that connect the top of the shoulder strap to the top of the backpack.
 There should be two load lifter straps, one on either side.
 These should be tightened to a 45-degree angle, give or take.